‘Knightfall’: Is It Renewed Or Cancelled For Season 2?

 When History Channel ran its new series, Knightfall, alongside Vikings, it seemed like a match made in heaven as far as history buffs were concerned.
-Vikings, which has been running strong for many years now, covers the medieval period of history called the Viking Age as well as touching on some of England’s history during that time frame.
-Knightfall, on the other hand, tells the medieval story of the Crusades and the Templar Knights which occurred after the Viking Age.
+Vikings, which has been running strong for many years now, covers the medieval period of history called the Viking Age, as well as touching on some of England’s history during that time frame.
+Knightfall, on the other hand, tells the medieval story of the Crusades and the Templar Knights, which occurred after the Viking Age.

 However, with the end of Season 1 and no announcement yet in regard to Season 2 of Knightfall, is this new series doomed already?